nystrom/rivo/docs/design.md

 ### Core language

 We give the semantics of Ivo by translation into simpler constructs.
 This core language consists of just types and a few simple expressions.
-The formal semantics of the core are defined using PLT Redex and ain  in the appendix.
-We present a grammar and informal semantics here.
+The formal semantics of the core are defined using PLT Redex and can be found in the appendix.
+We present a grammar and informal semantics for full Ivo here.

 ## Program structure